Let’s call it how we see it: employee engagement is struggling.

 Not the once-a-quarter “employee of the month” kind.
 Not the blanket gift card dump at year’s end.
 We’re talking about consistent, strategic, everyday recognition.
 The kind that builds culture, incentivizes performance, and actually makes people want to stick around because you’ve built something worth staying around for.

-This summer, Awardco is diving deep into the ROI of recognition.
+This summer, Awardco is diving deep into the ROI of employee recognition.
 We’re calling it Return on Recognition™, and we’re bringing data, stories, and strategy to show how this simple idea is transforming the workplace.

 Let’s break it down.